 Communal Penance Services or Reconciliation Services are held during Advent and Lent at parishes.
 Sometimes parishes combine services for this sacrament.
-This year, Saint Patrick Catholic Church will be celebrating the Sacrament of Reconciliation at Holy Cross Catholic Church with St. Rita of Cascia.
-All are welcome regardless of what parish a person is registered at and even if they aren’t a registered parishioner at any parish yet.
+All are always welcome regardless of what parish a person is registered at and even if they aren’t a registered parishioner at any parish yet.

 Advent and Lent are wonderful times to celebrate the reconciling love and the healing graces our Lord offers us.
 Like all religious experiences, it takes preparation.

 Reconciliation is what God does.
 Receiving it and celebrating it is what we do.
 The Sacrament of Reconciliation is a most natural way to celebrate His forgiveness and love.
 In the Sacrament of Reconciliation is the opportunity to grow closer to God.

 Communal Penance Services or Reconciliation Services are a form of sacramental confession.
 It mixes public prayer and individual confession to a priest, followed by absolution.
 A communal penance service always includes:

 - The penitents and sorrow for sin, usually expressed in an Act of Contrition

 - Confession of sins to a priest with absolution given

 Usually, a communal penance service includes a Scripture reading and brief exhortation by the priest.
 This is followed by an examination of conscience, and then the entire community prays the Act of Contrition together.
 Sometimes, a single, general penance is assigned to everyone participating; at other times the assignment of a penance is done during the individual confession.